baselime/docs/observability-as-code/reference/queries.md

       # Optional: The namespaces to filter when running the query.
 Default: Will include all available namespaces
       namespaces:
-        - baselime-nodejs-demo-dev-demo
+        - demo-lambda

       # Optional: A flag on wether to include or exclude specified namespaces.
 Default: INCLUDE
-      namespaceCombination: INCLUDE # Possible values: INCLUDE, EXCLUDE
+      namespaceCombination: INCLUDE # Possible values: INCLUDE, EXCLUDE, STARTS_WITH

       # Required: The calculations to perform when performing the query, represented as an array of strings.
-      # The structure of the strings is outlines further in following sections of this page
       calculations:
+        - MAX(@duration)
-        - MAX(@message.extra.number)
+        - MIN(@duration)
-        - MIN(@message.extra.number)
+        - AVG(@duration)
-        - AVG(@message.extra.number)
+        - P99(@duration)
         - COUNT

       # Optional: The filters to apply to matching events when running the query.
       # Default: Will not apply any filters on the query.
       filters:
-        - key: "@message.message"
-          operation: =
-          value: "Generated a random number"
+        - "@message := REPORT"
 ```

 ## Query calculations

-Each query calculation is a string adhering to the following specifications: `operator(key)`:
+Each query calculation is a string that can be represented as `operator(key)`
 - `operator`: a computation to be performed the key.
-For further details, please check the [list of supported operators](../../advanced/supported-operations.md).
+For further details, please check the [list of accepted operators](../../advanced/accepted-operations.md).
 - `key`: the event property to perform the calculation on.

+However, the `COUNT` calculation does not require a `key`.

 ## Query filters

-Each query filter is an object with three manadory properties:
+Each query filter is a string that can be represented as `key :operation value`
 - `key`: the event property to filter against.
+- `operation`: an operation used to compare the key against the value.
+For further details, please check the [list of accepted operations](../../advanced/accepted-operations.md).
 - `value`: the value to compare the key against.
-- `operation`: an operation used to compare the key against the value.
-For further details, please check the [list of supported operations](../../advanced/supported-operations.md).